jeremycherfas/user/pages/03.blog/the-sellout/item.md

 *Yes, OK.
 But I suppose I ought to also be thinking more deeply about some of the issues raised.*
 *If you must.
 But hey, it's only a book.*

-All of which is why I honestly have not looked up anything at all about Paul Beattie.
+All of which is why I honestly have not looked up anything at all about Paul Beatty.
 I'm just going to assume, for now, that he's allowed to say the things he does because of who he is.
 And if he isn't who (or what) I'm blithely assuming he is, then what?
 Could someone else have done the same?

 There's one passage in the book that sums it all up: This one: